Frequently Asked Questions (FAQs)

 Why isn't my favorite label listed in the Discography Pages?

-How can you possibly omit major labels like Capitol, Columbia, Decca, and RCA?
+How can you possibly omit major labels?

 How do I find lyrics to songs?